Cauda Equina Syndrome

 What to Do if You Suspect Medical Malpractice or Negligence

-If you have suffered due to medical negligence or because an emergency room physician did not diagnose a serious medical problem before irreparable damage occurred, you may have a valid medical malpractice claim.
-New Jersey medical malpractice lawyers Weiss & Paarz P.C. focus on medical malpractice cases.
+If you have suffered due to medical negligence or because an emergency room physician did not diagnose a serious medical problem such as cauda equina syndrome before irreparable damage occurred, you may have a valid medical malpractice claim.
+New Jersey medical malpractice lawyers Weiss & Paarz exclusively focus on medical malpractice cases.
 Misdiagnosis of serious conditions such as Cauda Equina Syndrome, heart attack, meningitis, and cancer are some of the most devastating cases we see each year.

-New Jersey medical malpractice attorneys Michael Weiss and Robert Paarz have dedicated their careers to helping families who have suffered unspeakable tragedies – pain that no one can understand unless it has been experienced firsthand.
+New Jersey medical malpractice attorneys Weiss & Paarz have dedicated their careers to helping families who have suffered unspeakable tragedies, such as Cauda Equina misdiagnosis – pain that no one can understand unless it has been experienced firsthand.
 Our goal is to provide the highest quality legal representation to victims of medical malpractice.

 If you live in New Jersey or a surrounding area and feel you may have a valid medical malpractice claim due to failure to diagnose Cauda Equina Syndrome, contact the experienced medical malpractice attorneys at Weiss & Paarz P.C. today to schedule a confidential, no-cost consultation.